FULL LIST: The winners and nominees for the 2022 Emmy Awards

-“Succession” heads into Monday night's ceremony with a leading 25 Emmy nominations, but has a landmark rival in “Squid Game,” the first non-English language series to vie for television’s top honor.
+“Succession” headed into Monday night's ceremony with a leading 25 Emmy nominations, and won big with the best drama series award.

-Netflix's “Squid Game,” a South Korea-set drama in which the poor are fodder for brutal games, earned a best drama nomination and 13 other bids.
-HBO's “Succession” captured the best drama trophy and six other awards when it last vied for Emmys, in 2020.
-If "Squid Game" pulls off the surprise win, it would be the first non-English language drama series to win an Emmy.
+“Squid Game” star Lee Jung-jae made history as the first Asian actor to win lead actor in a drama series.
+He beat out the likes of Brian Cox, Jason Bateman, Jeremy Strong and Bob Odenkirk in the competitive category.

-“Ted Lasso” is the top comedy series nominee with 20 bids and has the chance to earn its second consecutive best comedy trophy.
+Repeat winners were the big theme of the night as “Ted Lasso” won its second straight award for best comedy series.
+What seemed like two dozen members of the cast and crew swarmed the stage as star Jason Sudeikis accepted the Emmy.

 List of winners and nominees for 74th Emmy Awards